officelearn/azure-docs.sv-se/articles/governance/blueprints/create-blueprint-powershell.md

      }
      ```

-   - PowerShell-kommando
+   - PowerShell command

      ```azurepowershell-interactive
      # Use the reference to the new blueprint object from the previous steps
      New-AzBlueprintArtifact -Blueprint $blueprint -Name 'policyStorageTags' -ArtifactFile .\artifacts\policyStorageTags.json
      ```

-1. Lägg till en mall under resursgruppen. **TemplateFile** för en Resource Manager-mall innehåller den normala JSON-komponenten i mallen.
+1. Lägg till en mall under resursgruppen.
+The **TemplateFile** for a Resource Manager template includes the normal JSON component of the template.
 Mallen återanvänder även skissparametrarna **storageAccountType**, **tagName** och **tagValue** genom att dem till mallen.
-Skiss parametrarna är tillgängliga för mallen med hjälp av parametern **TemplateParameterFile** och inuti mall-JSON som nyckel/värde-paret används för att mata in värdet.
-Namn på skiss och mall kan vara identiska.
+The blueprint parameters are available to the template by using parameter **TemplateParameterFile** and inside the template JSON that key-value pair is used to inject the value.
+The blueprint and template parameter names could be the same.

-   - JSON Azure Resource Manager mallfil-\artifacts\templateStorage.json
+   - JSON Azure Resource Manager template file - \artifacts\templateStorage.json

      ```json
      {